 + Fun to play with cool combos

-Lee Sin's Safeguard/ Iron Will is a very strong utility spell due to the dash, lifesteal and shield, this can lead to some crazy plays and escapes with Sightstone.
-His Tempest does magic damage meaning you have to build some MR against him or it will hurt, and it scales off AD too.
-With Cripple and Dragon's Rage he has alot of crowd control which will help peel people off your carries in teamfights, however o utilise all this you have to learn him correctly..[/columns]
+Lee Sin's Safeguard/ Iron Will is a very strong utility spell due to the dash, lifesteal and shield, this can lead to some crazy plays and escapes with Warding Totem.
+His Tempest does magic damage meaning it will always do damage against enemies with no magic resist, and it scales off AD too.
+With Cripple and Dragon's Rage he has alot of crowd control which will help peel people off your carries in teamfights, however to utilise all this you have to use his spells effectively.

 - Hard to learn.